Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 In addition, a special method *SetDatumToGeomTol* should be used to link a datum with a geometric tolerance.

-@subsubsection occt_xde_2_7_5 Finding GD&Ts and reference shapes
+@subsubsection occt_xde_2_7_5 Finding GD\&Ts and reference shapes

-*XCAFDimTolObjects_Tool* class provides basic capabilities for searching GD&Ts linked to shapes.
+*XCAFDimTolObjects_Tool* class provides basic capabilities for searching GD\&Ts linked to shapes.
 Using the tool one can get sequences of dimensions, geometric tolerances and datums linked with a shape.
 A series of related datums is also returned for geometric tolerances.

-To get reference shapes for a GD&T entity one can use *GetRefShapeLabel* from *XCAFDoc_DimTolTool*.
+To get reference shapes for a GD\&T entity one can use *GetRefShapeLabel* from *XCAFDoc_DimTolTool*.

 *XCAFDoc_DimTolTool* provides methods to get lists of all dimensions, geometric tolerances and datums.

-@subsubsection occt_xde_2_7_6 Storing custom data Every GD&T entity in XDE is represented as a label with attached attribute identifying entity type.
+@subsubsection occt_xde_2_7_6 Storing custom data Every GD\&T entity in XDE is represented as a label with attached attribute identifying entity type.
 All specific data is stored in sub-labels in standard OCAF attributes, such as *TDataStd_Integer*, *TDataStd_IntegerArray*, *TDataStd_RealArray* and so on.
 Sub-label tags are reserved for internal use and cannot be used for storing custom data.
 The following tag ranges are reserved for
-GD&T entities:
+GD\&T entities:
   * 1 - 17 - for dimensions;
   * 1 - 17 - for geometric tolerances;
   * 1 - 19 - for datums.